usdoj-crt/beta-ada/_pages/_resources/small-entity-compliance-guide.md

   - **Example**: A message that a member of the public posts on a town’s online message board would fall under the exception.

 {% details This exception only applies to content posted by a third party.
-Content that is not posted by a third party, including the following, is not covered by the exception. expandable %}
+Content that is not posted by a third party, including the following, is <u>not</u> covered by the exception. expandable %}

 1. Third-party content posted by the state or local government.